 “It might not look like it, but it’s one of the most comprehensive facelifts we’ve ever undertaken,” says Michael Kelz, laying his hand on the bonnet of a lightly disguised Mercedes-Benz E-Class.

-We’re standing in a layby not far from the pulsing neon heart of Las Vegas, where the project leader for the facelifted E-Class is taking a break from final validation testing to run through the changes made to the new car ahead of its upcoming Geneva motor show premiere.
+We’re standing in a layby not far from the pulsing neon heart of Las Vegas, where the project leader for the facelifted Nearly-new buying guide: E-Class is taking a break from final validation testing to run through the changes made to the new car ahead of its upcoming Geneva motor show premiere.

 This fifth-generation model is a well-known quantity, having first seen UK showrooms in 2017.
 But behind the mild disguise – hiding subtle styling tweaks that include a wider grille, reprofiled bumpers and a reshaped bootlid – lurks what Kelz describes as literally hundreds of detailed modifications.